 House prices in L9 (Liverpool)

-This article shows price per square metre data and various charts to help you understand the housing market in L9 - stats were last calculated on 01 November 2024.
+Price per square metre data and charts to help you understand the housing market in L9 - stats were last calculated on 02 May 2026.

 Defining 'L9'